auth0/docs/articles/quickstart/native/windows-uwp-csharp/interactive.md

 ```

 ::: note
-The exact claims returned will depend on the scopes that were requested.
+The exact claims returned depends on the scopes that were requested.
 For more information see @scopes.
 :::

 You can obtain a list of all the claims contained in the ID Token by iterating through the `Claims` collection: